-The 2021 ENCATC Education and Research Session will be held on 21 October during the 2021 ENCATC Digital Congress (19-22 October) on the theme of "Artists in the spotlight!
+The 2021 ENCATC Education and Research Session was held on 21 October during the 2021 ENCATC Digital Congress (19-22 October) on the theme of "Artists in the spotlight!
 In search of new agendas for education and research in the cultural management and policy field".
 The Education and Research Session which gathers the international research and education community was unique interdisciplinary environment with the latest world- class research conducted in the field of cultural management and policy and the most innovative practices in teaching and training.

 On 11 June, ENCATC launched the open call for submissions inviting abstracts, teaching demonstrations, and panel proposals for a special German language sessions.
 This call remained open until 25 August.

 Submissions related to the themes of the main topic of the 2021 ENCATC Digital Congress were encouraged to critically reflect on the implications for cultural management and policy education and research of the situation of artists with regard to the current, multi-dimensional crisis, and before the scenario(s) ahead, considering not only the health crisis, but also other dimensions of the current context, such as climate change, societal changes, etc. A comprehensive view on the issue is proposed, which considers not only the status of the artist in terms of professionalization, standards, etc., but also encourages an examination of the roles assigned to artists in society and the territory in the forthcoming scenarios.